adamkovesdi/drupalstack/README.md

 - HTTP GET request returns status code 200 OK
 - We can match some content to a pre-defined pattern

-### Part 2: Bringing the site up/down
+### Part 2: Bringing the site up/down on AWS

-If the service is runnig on AWS the provided ruby script can start/stop the instance
+Ruby script can start/stop the instance
 TODO: this needs access to AWS, using AWS SDK - unable to test

-In the ruby application the following code is used to start an AWS instance:
+In the following ruby code is used to start an AWS instance:
 ```
 require 'aws-sdk-ec2'  # v2: require 'aws-sdk'